AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/event-workflows.md

 >[!NOTE]
 >
->If the webinar has not been completed or the data has not been received for any reason, the Dashboard tab will not be available yet.
+>If the webinar has not been completed or the data has not been received for any reason, the Dashboard tab will not yet be available.

 ## Dashboard Widgets {#dashboard-widgets}